alessandroferraiuolo/alessandroferraiuolo/README.md

 ## Hi there, I'm Alessandro Ferraiuolo 👋
+I am a computer engineer passionate about Cloud technologies andDevOps methodologies, with extensive experience in managing andoptimising IT infrastructures.
+I have demonstrated excellent skills in coordinating softwaredevelopment and release, as well as in automating processes.
+I constantly strive to improve my knowledge, promote innovation andcontribute to the success of ambitious projects.
 <!--
 **alessandroferraiuolo/alessandroferraiuolo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.